Wafelack/wavm/README.md

 WAVM, *Wait, another virtual machine ?*, is a register based 64 bits virtual machine written in Rust.

+If you are searching for the Web Assembly Virtual Machine, go [here](https://github.com/wavm/wavm)

 It relies on 32 registers and 31 opcodes that permit to do various things.

 It contains both a compiler to build bytecode for assembly and a virtual machine to run the produced bytecode.